onyeka-hub/Project-9/README.md

 To connect your GitHub repository, you will need to provide its URL, you can copy from the repository itself (in this case Tooling repo)

-In configuration of your Jenkins freestyle project choose Git repository, provide there the link to your Tooling GitHub repository and credentials (user/password) so Jenkins could access files in the repository.
+In configuration of your Jenkins freestyle project choose Git repository, provide there the link to your Tooling GitHub repository and credentials (user/password ie github username and password) so Jenkins could access files in the repository.
 Remember to select the credentials you enabled

 ## Blocker